Best M.2 NVMe SSD Cloner - AOMEI Backupper

-4. Start your computer and press the specified key in the initial screen (eg: F2, ESC) to access BIOS, then make sure that the PCI Express X4_3 Slot Bandwidth is M.2 mode and Storage Boot Option Control is UEFI.
+5. Make sure the PCI Express X4_3 Slot Bandwidth is M.2 mode and Storage Boot Option Control is UEFI.
 After that, save the changes and exit BIOS.

 Now, you could boot from the cloned M.2 SSD drive and use your computer as normal.

-On the end
+In the end

 To clone M 2 SSD to M 2 SSD effortlessly, you need a great M.2 SSD cloner like AOMEI Backupper.
 It could not only clone hard drive with a secure boot, but also improve the performance of your computer.
 And you are allowed to adjust the partition size of the destination disk and fix the cloned hard drive show wrong size.